-Our exposure to interest rate risk is limited to our line of credit.
-Our line of credit bears interest equal to the prevailing prime rate (3.25% at March 31, 2013) plus 0% to 1.0%.
+Our exposure to interest rate risk is limited to our line of credit, which bears interest equal to the prevailing prime rate (3.25% at March 31, 2014) plus 0% to 1.0%.
 We do not believe that a 10% increase in the interest rate on our line of credit would have a material impact on our financial position, operating results or cash flows.